-This type of food is the most harmful for metabolism and difficult to digest.
+This type of food is the most harmful to metabolism and difficult to digest.
 It is worse than solid food.

-Here are some reasons why we should consider changing the drinks we love with a more healthier alternative.
+Here are some reasons why we should consider changing the drinks we love to a healthier alternative.
 It may be hard, but maybe this article will inspire us.

 The calories that liquid sugar has can cause problems for the brain.

 The brain can’t properly register them like it can register solid food.
 According to research, if we drink the calories, we will not feel full, but if we eat them, the brain will consider them as food and make us feel full.

 People who participated in the research drank 450 calories of soda but had a stronger appetite than the other participants who only ate the calories directly.

 Therefore, it seems that liquid sugar affects hunger differently than typical sugar does.
 Another research showed that the people who ate an apple felt fuller than the people who drank apple juice.

 As a result, the body didn’t register the drink as food.

 If We Drink Beverages with Sugar We Gain Weight and Eat More Calories